Eeswaran

-Eeswaran is a 2021 Indian Tamil-language action drama film written and directed by Suseenthiran, and produced by Balaji Kapa under banners Madhav Media.
-It stars Silambarsan, Bharathiraja, Nidhhi Agerwal marking the debut in Tamil cinema and Nandita Swetha.
+Eeswaran is a 2021 Indian Tamil-language action drama film directed by Suseenthiran.
+The film stars Silambarsan in the titular role, alongside Bharathiraja, Nidhhi Agerwal (in her Tamil debut) and Nandita Swetha.
 The film has music scored by Thaman S, whereas cinematography and editing were handled by Tirru and Anthony respectively.

-Principal photography commenced on Dindigul in October 2020, and wrapped up within a single schedule of 22 days.
-The film released on 14 January 2021, coinciding with Pongal.
-The film received mixed reviews from critics and was an average success.
+Principal photography commenced on Dindigul in October 2020 and wrapped up within a single schedule of 22 days.
+The film was released on 14 January 2021, coinciding with Pongal.

 Plot

-Periyasamy is a farmer who leads a simple and happy life with his wife Paapathi, and their children.
-One day, the family astrologer Kaali visits Periyasamy's family and makes accurate predictions about their past and future.
-Periyasamy's world turns upside down the very same day, because just as Kaali had predicted, Paapathi slips and injures her head, and succumbs to her injuries.
-Years go by, Periyasamy's children get married and move to Chennai for their livelihood leaving him alone in the village.
+Periyasamy is a farmer who leads a simple and happy life with his wife, Paapathi, and their children.
+One day, the family astrologer Kaali, who is also Paapathi's younger brother, visits Periyasamy's family and makes accurate predictions about their past and future.
+Periyasamy's world turns upside down the very same day.
+Just as Kaali had predicted, Paapathi slips and injures her head and succumbs to her injuries.
+Years go by, and Periyasamy's children marry and move to Chennai for their livelihood, leaving him alone in the village.
 He eagerly awaits his family's occasional visits.